edoliberty/vector-search-class-notes/README.md

 * 11/24 - No Class - Thanksgiving Recess

 * 12/1 - Class 10 - Student project and paper presentations [Edo + Nataly]

+## Project

+Class work includes a final project.
+It will be graded based on a) a write up and b) and an in-class presentation

+* Project Administrator: Nataly
+* Projects can be done individually, in teams of two or at most three students.
+* Expect to spend a few hours over the semester on the project proposal
+* All project proposals should be approved before the thanksgiving break
+* Projects can be in three different flavors
+  * Theory/Research: Explore a research problem, conduct literature survey, and propose a potential idea for improvement.
+  * Data Science/AI: Build an interesting vector search application using Pinecone, explain what value it brings, and what insights you gained.
+  * Engineering/HPC: Adapt or add to FAISS, explain your improvements,  show results.
+* Expect to spent 3-5 _full days_ on the project itself (on par with preparing for a final exam)
+* Project write up submission is due 12/1
+* In class project project presentation; single students present their work in five minutes.
+Teams of two students 10 minutes.
+Teams of three, 15 minutes.

 ## Selected literature